Who can teach and take classes?

 Is StuCo related to the Student College at Carnegie Mellon University?

 StuCo and Student College at CMU

 were both founded by Ian M. Nieves, but they are not the same organization.Student College at CMU is a student run organization with its own Executive Committee that runs without input or oversight from Ian, and it is limited to the local CMU campus at Pittsburgh, Pennsylvania.
 Ian founded it in 2001 with this constitution and the mission: "The Student College is being established to provide members of the Carnegie Mellon community with the opportunity to share in educational course-based experiences that are not available through regular university offerings, as led by Carnegie Mellon students."
 Its initial success was greatly contributed to by Mark Stehlik (then Dean of Undergraduate Education of the School of Computer Science at CMU, now Assistant Dean for Outreach of the School of Computer Science at CMU) and Janet Stocks (then Director of Undergraduate Research at CMU, now Dean of the School of Education at Trinity Washington University), its founding Executive Committee, and all the students that created and enrolled in its classes.
 Its continued success has been the result of the efforts of many, including the members of the Executive Committee.StuCo is a private american company (The Student College, LLC.) with its own board of advisors that runs with direct input and oversight from Ian, and it has global reach via the Internet.
-It was founded in 2015 with the mission: "So anyone can experience teaching and learning something they love" StuCo is meant to be a revolutionary step forward in the progress that Student College at CMU has achieved thus far.
+It was founded in 2015 with the mission: "To invent a new, student-focused learning experience".
+StuCo is meant to be a revolutionary step forward in the progress that Student College at CMU has achieved thus far.